Anita Page: Personal life

 Page dated Ramon Novarro, her co-star in the 1929 silent film The Flying Fleet, and he asked her to marry him but she turned him down.

-Page was a Democrat who supported the campaign of Adlai Stevenson during the 1952 presidential election.
-She was a Catholic.

 She married composer Nacio Herb Brown in 1934.
 The marriage was annulled nine months later because Brown's previous divorce had not been finalized at the time they were married.
 Page admitted that she had never loved Brown and that she only married him because she had nothing else to do.
 She married Navy pilot Lieutenant Hershel A. House on January 9, 1937, in Yuma, Arizona.
 They moved to Coronado, California and lived there until his death in 1991.
 They had two daughters, Linda and Sandra.